AdobeDocs/livefyre.en/help/using/c-features-livefyre/c-content-behavior-features/t-upload-photos.md

 ---
 description: Photos may be uploaded directly into any App from a user’s mobile photo library, computer hard drive, or social network accounts.
-seo-description: Photos may be uploaded directly into any App from a user’s mobile photo library, computer hard drive, or social network accounts.
-seo-title: Upload Photos
-solution: Experience Manager
 title: Upload Photos
-uuid: bec7e088-8b19-4839-977d-03fc1cadaeb9
 exl-id: 67edd667-2698-4a84-b36e-85416371dca5
 ---
 # Upload Photos{#upload-photos}